traveltime-dev/traveltime-python-sdk/README.md

 * range: FullRange - When enabled, range adds an arrival window to the arrival time, and results are returned for any journeys that arrive during this window.

 #### Returns:
-* results: List[SectorsResult] - The results list of districts which is sorted lexicographically by the id attribute.
+* results: List[SectorsResult] - The results list of postcode sectors.

 #### Example:
 ```python